timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

 Alternatively, the Publication Server can delay writing the notification file for this duration or clear the CDN cache for any new files it publishes.

-## Limit Notification File Size
+### Limit Notification File Size

-The size of the RRDP Notification File can significantly impact RRDP operations.
-If this file becomes too large, then it can easily result in significant traffic if the RRDP Repository does not use any CDN or in high costs if it does.
+Nowadays, most RPs implement conditional fetching of notification files and therefore the size of notification file is usually not a big factor in the total bandwidth usage.
+For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file used 251GB out of 55.5TB/less than 0.5% of total traffic during a period.

-[@!RFC8182] stipulated that any deltas that, combined with all more recent delta, will result in the total size of deltas exceeding the snapshot size MUST be excluded to avoid Relying Parties downloading more data than necessary.
+However, for some servers this ratio may be different. [@!RFC8182] stipulated that any deltas that, combined with all more recent delta, will result in the total size of deltas exceeding the snapshot size MUST be excluded to avoid Relying Parties downloading more data than necessary.
+If a publication server includes *all* such deltas then this could result in huge notification files.

-In addition to the restriction described above, we RECOMMEND that the Notification File size is reduced by removing delta files that have been available for more than 75 minutes.
-As RP typically refresh their caches every 10 minutes, this will ensure that deltas are available for the vast majority of RPs, while limiting the size of the Notification File.
+In such cases it is RECOMMENDED that that the Notification File size is reduced by removing delta files that have been available for a long time.
+Because some RPs will only update every 1-2 hours (in 2024) the Publication Server SHOULD include deltas for at least 4 hours.

 Furthermore, we RECOMMEND that Publication Servers with many, e.g. 1000s of, Publishers ensure they do not produce Delta Files more frequently than once per